RexxLA/rexx-repository/ARB/standards/work-in-progress/document/provided_classes.md

 bIndexUsable = other ~ HASMETHOD( "UNION" )

 IF .Debug = .true THEN IF \ bIndexUsable THEN
-SAY" /// index of ‘other’ not usable for setlike-operations”
+SAY" /// index of 'other' not usable for setlike-operations”

 /* possible syntax-error, if index and item must have the same value, e.g. for sets/bags */